 “The root cause of the fraudulent use of someone else’s medical identification is that protected medical information is widely dispersed in multiple information systems where it all too often is inadequately secured,” says nationally known security expert, Stan Stahl, Ph.D.

-He’s president of Citadel Information Group, Inc. in Los Angeles, and he authoritatively writes about security issues on his blog.
+He’s president of Citadel Information Group, Inc. in Los Angeles, and he authoritatively writes about security issues.

 MedPage Today shed a bright light on the issue in this article: Medical Identity Theft a Growing Problem.